**Contains Affiliate Links**

 Paris In Action

 Met up with friend and fellow blogger, Stefanie, who lives in Paris and has a company called, “Paris in Action”.
-She creates adventures, like scavenger hunts, for visitors to Paris.
+She creates city hunts, like scavenger hunts, for visitors to Paris.
 It is a really creative way to see the city.
-I’ll be sharing more information about this in a future post.
 We did visit the Museum of Modern Art and the Petit Palace.
 Entrance is free at both museums to see the permanent collections.
+Here’s more about My City Hunt With Paris In Action.

 Petit Palais Cafe